BrickMMO/tasks/vibe-coding.markdown

 ## Submitting this Task

-After you have deployed your vibe coded Useless Web contripution, submit your deployed URL and GitHub repo URL in the **Vib Coding** assignment in [Blackboard](https://learn.humber.ca/).
+After you have deployed your vibe coded Useless Web contripution, submit your deployed URL and GitHub repo URL in the **Vibe Coding** assignment in [Blackboard](https://learn.humber.ca/).

 [&#10132; Back to Task List](/)